shivammishra92/QueryTank/readme.md

 # QueryTank

-QueryTank is Q/A website designed to cater the needs of the individuals who are interested in helping  each other by asking and answering the questions.
+QueryTank is a Q/A website designed to cater the needs of the individuals who are interested in helping  each other by asking and answering the questions.

 ## Features